yongagaelle/alx-low_level_programming/0x02-functions_nested_loops/README.md

 11- 98 battery street, the OG
 12- The world looks like a multiplication-table
-13- Nature made the natural numbers; All else is the work of women
+13- Nature made the natural numbers; All else is the work of women 14- In computer class, the first assignment was to write a program to print the first 100 fibonacci